 “You can’t simply put sensors on a car and expect it to recognize its surroundings,” notes Rajan.

-The sensors create a large influx of data; level five self-driving cars need to understand and perceive this data as objects in the environment.
+The sensors create a large influx of data; Level 5 autonomous cars need to understand and perceive this data as objects in the environment.
 This needs to be done in real time — even a second of latency can create an unsafe situation.

 The only feasible way to process the volume of raw data from sensors is with machine learning and artificial intelligence (AI).

 The AI system will need to be trained to recognize objects on a road.
 Training an AI to recognize stationary objects that look similar, like stop signs, is relatively straight forward.
 Training an AI to recognize a person running across a highway is a little more complicated.

 Additionally, setting up this scenario on the road is expensive and a safety concern.
 The AI system still needs to see this scenario numerous times to learn how to perceive it.
 Therefore, training the AI for this scenario in the real world isn’t feasible.